ctrlcccv/ctrlcccv.github.io/content/code-en/2025-05-06-mouse-scroll/index.md

 - Product hero sections
 - Editorial or storytelling websites

-If your layout includes meaningful content below the fold, a scroll prompt is an excellent way to direct the user’s attention.
+If your layout includes meaningful content below the fold, a scroll prompt is an excellent way to direct the user's attention.

 <br>